 While white guilt leads people to hopelessness, lament starts with sorrow but leads to trust and praise.
 Praise does not mean a guaranteed happy ending in this lifetime but trusting in God’s goodness even if we don’t get the resolution we hoped for.
 Lament uniquely allows us to feel the heartache of our broken reality while holding on to hope because we rest in the salvation of Christ, the character of God, and the remembrance of His deliverance.
 Maintaining hope in the midst of sorrow enables us to move from grief to action.

-4. Lament brings people of different ethnicities together in solidarity.
+4. Lament brings people of different ethnicities together in solidarity and promotes racial equity.
 Dr. Soong Chan Rah, author of Prophetic Lament: A Call for Justice in Troubled Times, in an interview shares how lament “provides a positive mediating narrative.
 It brings us together across the boundaries.
 If I can enter into lament alongside someone with a different background,” he writes, “we find a sense of equality.
 My own journey has been about sitting at the feet of African American, Latino, and Native American mentors, to see how our narratives overlap.”

 Feelings of guilt are normal and part of grieving.
 White guilt becomes poisonous when it leads not to empathy but self-justification.
 At its worst, it can be a toxic mix of overwhelming guilt without hope.
 Biblical lament acknowledges the pain of the injustice, cries out to God for help, and moves God’s people to tangibly seek racial justice and reconciliation.